What is MOBI Trusted Trip (MTT)?

-A trip is a roaming entity’s — such as a person, smartphone, or electric vehicle (EV) battery — journey from one place to another.
+A trip is the journey of a roaming entity— such as a person, smartphone, or electric vehicle (EV) battery — from one place to another.
 The trip is the basic unit of information for monetizing mobility in a services economy for consumers, providers, and infrastructure owners.
-For a trip to be useful to economic agents in a usage-based mobility payments system, it must be trusted by all parties in the transaction.
-MOBI defines a Trusted Trip as a trip whose attributes are validated/attested/certified by authorized entities/devices in the co-op decentralized network.
-The Trusted Trip combines identity and ubiety to enable a multitude of applications that advance smart mobility and sustainability.
+For trips involving usage-based transactions (e.g. road usage charging or metered parking), it is crucial that the data associated with those trips can be validated by all parties involved in the transaction(s).

-An important function of blockchain/DLT consortia is to establish alternative trust primitives which serve as public shared infrastructure for decentralized business networks.
+An important function of blockchain/DLT consortia is to establish trust primitives which serve as public shared infrastructure for decentralized business networks.
 For MOBI and its members, the key primitive is the Trusted Trip.
-The Trusted Trip enables marginal cost pricing for decentralized mobility transactions in the New Economy of Movement.
-The Trusted Trip ensures that data can be trusted (tampered evident) when using a decentralized network — ensuring the value of the shared network is preserved.
+MTT enables marginal cost pricing for decentralized services and ensures trip data can be trusted (tamper-evident) when using Web3 applications.

-- DIDs: verifier ID, user ID, vehicle ID, and device ID all properly registered in a network
+- Decentralized Identifiers (DIDs): Verifier DID, user DID, vehicle DID, device DID, etc., all properly registered in a network

-- Physical Presence: verification of physical presence at A and B, where A and B may be geospatial locations, transponder reads, charging/fueling stations, or time/date stamps
+- Physical Presence: Physical presence at A and B, where A and B may be geospatial locations, transponder reads, charging/fueling stations, or time/date stamps

-- Physical Movement: verification of physical movement (or lack of movement) on particular travel segments between A and B, especially in MaaS
+- Physical Movement: Physical movement (or lack of movement) on particular travel segments between A and B

-- Documents: verification of documents created during transport, especially in logistics (e.g. bill of lading, manifests, receipts)
+- Documents: Documents created during transport, especially in logistics (e.g. bill of lading, manifests, receipts)

 MOBI Trusted Trip Certification

-The basic interoperability requirements for a verifier to issue a standardized Trusted Trip Certificate within an automated business network include:
+The basic interoperability requirements for an entity to issue a standardized MOBI Trusted Trip Verifiable Credential (MTTVC) within an automated business network include:

 - Minimum dataset (proofs) with the essential information included in a Trusted Trip